choccymilku/choccyweb/README.md

 3. editing skills (open config.js to configure the website to your liking)

 # to-do
-switch between pronoun.page and discord pronound better mobile support add buttons straight from the config.js file be able to darken the generated colors if dark mode is preferred don't use generated colors at all more styles from config.js (no rounding)
+switch between pronoun.page and discord pronouns

+better mobile support

+add buttons straight from the config.js file

+be able to darken the generated colors if dark mode is preferred

+don't use generated colors at all

+more styles from config.js (no rounding)